 Where necessary comparative figures for the previous financial year have been amended or reconfigured to conform to the required changes in presentation.
+Further, the interest income has been standardized for all the months.

 18. Events after the reporting period

 There were no material adjusting and non-adjusting events after the reporting period.